cnabio/cnab-spec/103-bundle-runtime.md

 ## <a name="image-map">Image maps</a>

 At runtime the `image` section of the CNAB is mounted in file `/cnab/app/image-map.json`.
+This data MAY be used by an invocation image to perform replacements on local files for the purpose of adjusting image references.

 For this example CNAB bundle:

 ```json